 Effective: January 1, 2025

+Revised: January 1, 2026

 Revise the first paragraph of Article 285.05 of the Standard Specifications to read:

 “ 285.05 Fabric Formed Concrete Revetment Mat.
 The grout shall consist of a mixture of cement, fine aggregate, and water so proportioned and mixed as to provide a pumpable slurry.
 Fly ash or ground granulated blast furnace (GGBF) slag, and concrete admixtures may be used at the option of the Contractor.
 The grout shall have an air content of not less than 6.0 percent nor more than 9.0 percent of the volume of the grout.
 The mix shall obtain a compressive strength of 2500 psi (17,000 kPa) at 28 days according to Article 1020.09.”